The Institute for the Design of Advanced Energy Systems Integrated Platform

 domain=is_in_range(0, 1),

-doc="Capital cost annualization factor [fraction]",
+doc="Capital cost annualization factor [fraction of investment cost/year]",

 ),